PolaricServer/webapp2/README.md

 ## Hacking

 Contributions and hacks are welcome.
 Or fell free to tell us what you think.
-It is based on OpenLayers 6 and Ecmascript 6 (2015) version of Javascript and uses namespaces.
-We hope to migrate to ES6 modules at a later stage.
+It is based on OpenLayers 7 and Ecmascript 6 (2015) version of Javascript and uses namespaces.
+We hope to migrate to ES6 modules in not too long time.

 ## Licence
 This is free software.
 License is GNU Affero General Public License.
 See <http://www.gnu.org/licenses/>.